Skip to main content

 What font does Apple use in its logo?

-The Apple logo uses SF Pro.
+The Apple logo uses San Francisco.
 For accurate representation, always use the official vector logo rather than attempting to recreate the typography.

 Can I use the Apple logo commercially?